-The climate is altitude tropical and the temperature variation averages between 19 °C (66 °F) and 22 °C (72 °F).
+The climate in the park is altitude tropical and the temperature variation averages between 19 °C (66 °F) and 22 °C (72 °F).
 However, the summits inside the park are some of the coldest locations in Brazil, where the temperature can vary between 25 °C (77 °F) to -10 °C (14 °F) in winter and can include frost.

 Dense montane and alti-montane rain forest dominate the region, with extensive portions of montane forests and well-preserved highland fields.
-These high altitude environments include swamps, bamboo brushes (Chusquea pinnifolia), areas of rocky vegetation on rocky outcrops ("Brazilian páramos") and herbaceous-shrub formations.
+These high altitude environments include swamps, bamboo brushes (Chusquea pinnifolia), areas of rocky vegetation on rocky outcrops ("Brazilian páramos") and herbaceous shrub formations.

 Caparaó is the northern limit for the distribution of several endemic bird species of the Atlantic Forest and northern mountainous species.
 At least 49 bird species inhabit the mountain's high altitude fields.
 Forest avifauna however, has not been well sampled and may include more endangered species.